namoray/vision/README.md

 - We can add as many tasks as we like!
 If there's demand for something we can add it!
 If not, we can remove it!
 No registrations or deregistrations needed, miners can just scale up and scale down their capacity as needed.
 - Miners have the ability to rate limit explicitly to validators without incurring a greater penalty.
 This means we can much more effectively load balance between miners, to make sure any organic requests can be always handled by a miner who is capable of performing that task!
 - There's nothing special about a synthetic or organic query.
 No distinction can be made on the miner side, but validators can still give preferential treatment to organics!

+# License

+## The MIT License (MIT)

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+**THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.